TABLE OF CONTENTS

 Ongoing monitoring

-Please note if you change the profile or fuzziness level that this will only affect the new screening checks, the historical ongoing monitoring will be using the exact profile and fuzziness that was in place when these checks were completed.
+Please note if you change the profile or fuzziness level this will only affect new screening checks, the historical ongoing monitoring will be using the exact profile and fuzziness that was in place when these checks were completed.

 FAQS

-Can you recommend a screening profile
+Can you recommend a screening profile?

-Can you recommend the best fuzziness level
+Can you recommend the best fuzziness level?

 Why should I change screening profile/fuzziness?